nsrzmn/SQLCraft-API/README.md

 ## 🔑 Authentication & Authorization
 - All endpoints (except registration & login) require a **JWT token**.
-- Use the token in the `Authorization` header:
-Authorization: Bearer YOUR_ACCESS_TOKEN

-yaml
-Copy
-Edit

----

 ## 🛠 Setup & Run Locally
 ### 📌 Install dependencies: